robinyUArizona/NLP-ML-Projects/README.md

 1. Bill Gates Twitter Sentimental Analysis - This is a sentiment analysis program that parses the tweets fetched from Twitter using Python
 2. Scrape News Articles - This program scrapes and summarizes news articles
 3. Movie Recommendation Engine - Created movie recommendation engine using the Python programming language and machine learning
-4. Classify Images using CNN - This program classify clothes from the Fashion MNIST data set using Artificial Neural Networks.
+4. Classify Images using CNN
+5. Classify Clothes using ANN - This program classify clothes from the Fashion MNIST data set using Artificial Neural Networks.
-5. Building Artificial Neural Networks
+6. Building Artificial Neural Networks